-1. Clear The Weapon And Lock The Slide
+1. Unload The Handgun And Lock The Slide

-Before you place the cable lock on your automatic, you’ll need to clear the weapon.
+Before you place the cable lock on your automatic, you’ll need to unload (clear) the firearm.
 Start by ejecting the magazine.
 Next, pull the slide back to eject any round in the chamber.
-Finally, lock the slide in the rearward position.
+You should do this more than once.
+Finally, lock the slide in the rearward position and inspect the chamber.

-Some weapons, like my Walther PK380, require an empty magazine to be inserted for the slide to lock rearward.
+Some pistols, like my Walther PK380, require an empty magazine to be inserted for the slide to lock rearward.
 In this instance, eject your magazine and clear the chamber using the process above.
 However, next you’ll need to insert an empty magazine into the gun then pull back on the slide to get it to lock backward.
-Finally, eject the empty magazine and move onto the next step.
+Finally, eject the empty magazine and visually inspect the chamber before moving onto the next step.

 2. Unlock the Cable And Insert Into The Handgun